kl2806/devfest-data-science-track/DevFest Data Science Track.md

 a Jupyter notebook window should pop-up.
 Just create a new Python 3 notebook and you should be good to go.

-If you decide to use something other than a Jupyter notebook, note that we used some Jupyter-specific We wrote this curriculum using [Jupyter notebooks](http://jupyter.org/), so there may be some slight finnegaling required (such as omitting `%matplotlib inline` and `bokeh.io.output_notebook()`).
+If you decide to use something other than a Jupyter notebook, note that we used some Jupyter-specific commands.
+We wrote this curriculum using [Jupyter notebooks](http://jupyter.org/), so there may be some slight finnegaling required (such as omitting `%matplotlib inline` and `bokeh.io.output_notebook()`).

 <a href="#top" class="top" id="level1">Top</a>
 # Level 1: Scraping Data